-Using DataStore, you can save and load essential player data such as level, experience points, and gold.
-This allows you to maintain the player's progress consistently, enabling the development of games with progression elements such as RPGs.
+Use DataStore to save and retrieve core data, such as the player’s level, EXP, and current gold.
+This allows you to maintain the player’s progress over time and develop games with growth mechanics, such as in RPGs.

 How to Use